capital campaign

 The Parish Hall has been a cornerstone of the fellowship and sense of community we feel at St. Paul’s by the Sea.
 We want to invest in the renewal of the Stormes Complex and the money raised will be used for renovation:

-- The Parish Hall with new flooring, new lighting, hurricane impact windows on both sides of the hall, wrapped rafters, hurricane impact doors, removal of the stage, and creation of larger storage areas.
+- The Parish Hall with have refurbished terrazzo floors, new lighting, new energy efficient windows, exposed vaulted ceiling, removal of the stage and creation of larger and more accessible storage areas.
 We will also be installing a new fire suppression system.
-The cost to renovate the Parish Hall is $700,000.

 FAQS